“Nebulosity” means “cloud-like-ness.” Meaningness is cloud-like. It is real, but impossible to completely pin down.

-“Nebulosity” refers to the intangible, transient, amorphous, non-separable, ambiguous nature of meaningness.1
+“Nebulosity” refers to the insubstantial, amorphous, non-separable, transient, ambiguous nature of meaningness.1

 - From a distance, clouds can look solid; close-up they are mere fog, which can even be so thin it becomes invisible when you enter it.

 - Clouds often have vague boundaries and no particular shape.